istio/istio.io/content/docs/setup/kubernetes/multicluster-install/gateways/index.md

 service, with endpoints containing the IP address of the gateway in every cluster that has pods of the service in question.

-## Advanced: Distribute pods of a service across multiple clusters
+## Advanced - Distribute pods of a service across multiple clusters

 If you add pods to the `bar.ns2` service in cluster1, traffic will be load balanced across local pods and remote pods in cluster2, albeit the load